Wickus/the-fore-horsemen/README.md

 This website will showcase all the fore horsemen events, leaderboards and funtime videos and photos.
 There will be live scoring and also a quick look at the PGA standings and a quick way to book through PMG.

-Front End
-The website will be built using React js or alternativly vanila JavaScript + JQuery

 ## Requirements

 * *Home Page*